Canardoux/fs-doc/index.md

    - iOS (TODO)
    - Android (TODO)

 `Taudio` is (will be) released under the Gnu Public Licence v3 (GPL v3).
 This mean that if you don't want, cannot or maynot release your App under a GPL License, you must stuck with Flutter Sound 9.x.
-This is not a big deal: Flutter Sound v 9.x will be maintain for a forseable future.
+This is not a big deal: Flutter Sound v 9.x will be maintained for a forseable future.

 `Taudio` is a complete rewritten of Flutter Sound 9.x.
 It keeps compatibility with the Flutter Sound 9.x API but adds a new wrapper above [Etau](https://pub.dev/packages/etau).